-- Kansai International Airport is only partially operating due to typhoon damage in early September.
+- Kansai International Airport is mostly back up to speed since typhoon damage in early September.
 If you are traveling here, please be sure to double check flights and routes.
 Check the airport website for updates: https://www.kansai-airport.or.jp

 Most of us who enter Japan each year do so by way of Tokyo International Narita Airport.
 However, there’s another option for those wishing to hop right into Kyoto and Osaka: The Kansai International Airport, affectionately known as simply KIX.